-This publication documents administration of the Data Migration Facility (DMF) 3.1 on SGI Altix systems running the Linux operating system with SGI ProPack and other SGI systems running the IRIX operating system.
+This publication documents DMF recovery and troubleshooting techniques for the Data Migration Facility (DMF) 3.2 on SGI Altix systems running the Linux operating system with SGI ProPack and other SGI systems running the IRIX operating system.
 For the currently supported release levels, see the DMF.Readme file.